mmadsen/lnraw/_posts/2014-07-28-implementing-temporal-networks-in-python.md

 title: Implementing temporal networks in Python
 tags: [cultural transmission, coarse graining, simulation, dissertation, seriation, temporal network]
 categories:
-- project:coarse grained model
+- project-coarse grained model
-- model:seriationct
+- model-seriationct
-- experiment:experiment-seriationct
+- experiment-experiment-seriationct
 ---

 ### Overview ###

-The goal here is to prototype a smooth and efficient way of evolving a `NetworkX` graph object, given a more compact specification of a "interval" temporal network, as discussed in [Temporal Networks in SeriationCT](/project:coarse%20grained%20model/model:seriationct/experiment:experiment-seriationct/2014/07/13/seriationct-temporal-model.html).
+The goal here is to prototype a smooth and efficient way of evolving a `NetworkX` graph object, given a more compact specification of a "interval" temporal network, as discussed in [Temporal Networks in SeriationCT](/project-coarse%20grained%20model/model-seriationct/experiment-experiment-seriationct/2014/07/13/seriationct-temporal-model.html).

 In the following, I assume either that a compact configuration, or a random network generating process (NGP), produces a sequence of `numpy` matrices which are indexed by a time coordinate.
 The task, then, is to examine differences in the sequence of matrices, and produce corresponding changes to a `NetworkX` graph object, without simply destroying and reformulating the graph object.